-For this particular 35 year old in good health the internal rate of return for the whole life insurance policy ended up being 4.77% for the $4,000 per year investment.
+For this particular 35-year-old in good health, the internal rate of return for the whole life insurance policy ended up being 4.77% for the $4,000 per year investment.
 The internal rate of return on the $3,600 invested yearly earning 10% is equal to 9.43%, which takes into consideration the total cash outlay of $4,000 each year.
-The following chart illustrates gross returns of the same example over time:
+The following chart illustrates the gross returns of the same example over time:

 The Argument For Whole Life Insurance

 Whole life insurance coverage does not expire so in a sense one will never lose the money one pays in like with term insurance.
 Whole life will be there no matter how old someone is when they die, and this makes it a preferred vehicle for passing assets to the next generation in a tax efficient manner.

 When managed properly, life insurance benefits are paid tax-free to beneficiaries.
 This means that if an estate includes a large amount of cash, it is more efficient to pay the money into a whole life insurance policy and to pass the policy proceeds on to the next generation.

 Even if the estate does not include cash, if it includes non-liquid assets or assets that are difficult to divide among heirs equally, life insurance can help balance out the amount paid to each person and prevent anyone from needing to sell a non-liquid asset such as a house to pay the estate taxes.
 Whole life insurance certainly has a place for people passing assets on to the next generation efficiently.